-While we achieve revenue from our products in the U.S. and through distribution of eteplirsen, golodirsen and casimersen through our EAP outside the U.S., we are likely to continue to incur operating losses in the near term associated with our ongoing operations, research and development activities and potential business development activities.
+While we achieve revenue from our products in the U.S. and through distribution of our products through our EAP outside the U.S., we may incur operating losses in the near term associated with our ongoing operations, research and development activities and potential business development activities.
 For more information about our revenues and operating losses, see Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations.

-As of December 31, 2022, we had approximately \$2,008.4 million of cash, cash equivalents and investments, consisting of \$966.8 million of cash and cash equivalents, \$1,022.6 million of short-term investments and \$19.0 million of long-term restricted cash.
-We believe that our balance of cash, cash equivalents and investments is sufficient to fund our current operational plan for at least the next twelve months.
+As of December 31, 2023, we had approximately \$1,691.8 million of cash, cash equivalents, restricted cash and investments, consisting of \$428.4 million of cash and cash equivalents, \$1,247.8 million of short-term investments and \$15.6 million of long-term restricted cash.
+We believe that our balance of cash, cash equivalents and investments is sufficient to fund our current operational plan for at least the next 12 months.
 In addition to pursuing additional cash resources through public or private financings, we may also seek to enter into contracts, including collaborations or licensing agreements with respect to our technologies, with third parties, including government entities.